- Resources and references

 - All blood sampling techniques in the rat

 Please read the general principles of blood sampling page before attempting any blood sampling procedure.

 Although suitable for all rat strains, this technique should only be used in rare circumstances and where there is exceptional scientific justification.
 Further, the ASPA limits its use to rodents of body weight 1kg or less.
-The primary reason for carrying out this technique is to obtain a large volume of blood which has not been affected by anaesthetic drugs or carbon dioxide.
+The primary reason for using this technique is to obtain a large volume of blood that has not been affected by anaesthetic drugs or carbon dioxide.
 A large volume of blood can be collected from the trunk if necessary, but it should be noted there is a risk of contamination from other body fluids and tissues.

 |Number of samples||One|

 |Equipment||Suitable sharp instrument to decapitate, (e.g., guillotine or sharp scissors).|

 |Other||A high level of expertise is required for this technique.|